0atman/noboilerplate/scripts/Stop Writing Rust.md

 notes:

-It's so old it pre-dates cars.
+It's so old that it pre-dates cars.

 ---